johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-05-03-large-language-models-view-models-backend-for-frontend/index.md

 );
 ```

 The code above is creating a Jira plugin from an Open API spec.
 Brilliant!
 We didn't have to do any work; Semantic Kernel has done the heavy lifting for us.
 It's created a plugin that we can use to interact with Jira.
-Ready for the but?
+Are you ready for the but?

 ## The problem with Swagger / Open API and LLMs

 The example above illustrates the simplicity of integrating.
 But what it doesn't reveal is the unfortunate reality that **LLMs are not great at ignoring information**.
-They will mention fields you explicitly tell them not to.
+They will mention information you explicitly tell them not to.
 Just to spite you.

-I have found myself writing prompts like this:
+Let's take the Jira plugin as an example.
+When using direct Swagger / Open API integration I have found myself writing prompts like this:

 > Please tell me about stories that are assigned to me.
 Please never refer to the stories by their ids - use titles instead.